Future-House/paper-qa/README.md

 [![tests](https://github.com/whitead/paper-qa/actions/workflows/tests.yml/badge.svg)](https://github.com/whitead/paper-qa)
 [![PyPI version](https://badge.fury.io/py/paper-qa.svg)](https://badge.fury.io/py/paper-qa)

 PaperQA is a package for doing high-accuracy retrieval augmented generation (RAG) on PDFs or text files, with a focus on the scientific literature.
+See our 2023 [PaperQA paper](https://arxiv.org/abs/2312.07559) and our 2024 application paper[TODO] to see examples of PaperQA's superhuman performance in scientific tasks like question answering, summarization, and contradiction detection.
 It includes:

 - A simple interface to get good answers, with no hallucinations, grounding responses with in-text citations.
 - State-of-the-art implementation including metadata-awareness in document embeddings and LLM-based re-ranking and contextual summarization (RCS).